 This comprehensive induction program helps new arrivals better understand our culture and our values, and gives them ample opportunity for talking with both management and their peers.

 Preparing today's students for tomorrow's careers

 At Safran, we believe that facilitating knowledge sharing and enabling people to acquire new skills is essential to our business.
-Every year we welcome more than 6,400 interns and students in work-study programs, plus over 200 doctoral students.
+Safran welcomed more than 6,000 interns, apprentices and student researchers in 2015.
 For Safran, it's essential to link the acquisition of new skills and transmission of knowledge.
 To support this approach, we have set up shared apprenticeship programs, allowing our apprentices to do part of their apprenticeship at one of our subcontractors.
 When these interns and students finish their programs, they will be priority canditates for any job openings.

 And whether they choose to join R&D, production or support functions, all young hires are given ongoing training and taught to embrace our culture of excellence.